baccuslab/torch-deep-retina/training_scripts/readme.md

     * only relevant if using "PoissonNLLLoss" function.
 If true, inputs are exponentiated before poisson loss is calculated.
 * `shuffle`: bool
     * boolean determining if the order of samples with in a batch should be shuffled.
 This does not shuffle the sequence itself.
+* `rand_sample`: bool or None
+    * boolean determining if the sampled batches should have randomized order.
+If None, defaults to value of `shuffle`.
+When used in conjunction with `shuffle`, allows you to train with a set randomized order of data, or allows you to split the data into training and validation sets with preserved order but still randomize the data during training.
+Generally, however, the value should be true or null.

 * `batch_size`: int
     * the number of samples to used in a single step of SGD